scala-steward/connect-rpc-scala/README.md

 docker build . --output "out" --progress=plain
 ```

-Execution results are output in STDOUT.
+Execution results are output to STDOUT.
-Diagnostic data from the server itself is output in the `out/out.log` file.
+Diagnostic data from the server itself is written to the log file `out/out.log`.

 ### Conformance tests status